 The Local Government and Housing Act 1989 introduced a requirement that debt redemption should be based on a reducing balance method representing a percentage of the opening outstanding debt-set at 2% for the Housing Revenue and 4% for the other services.
 All amounts set aside for the repayment of external loans and to finance capital expenditure are disclosed separately in the Consolidated Revenue Account below net operating expenditure.

 17 Investments

 Investments are shown in the Consolidated Balance Sheet at cost.
 The largest investments were in the form of deposits with banks and building societies using funds not currently required for operational purposes.
-After arbitration the Council has been allocated 6.66% of the shares in Durham Tees Valley Airport and 16% of the shares in Premier Waste Management Ltd (see Balance Sheet Note 2 page 32 for further details).

 18 Capital Charges